CiaranMoran27/pands-project2021/README.md

 <br/>

 __3.2.2 Analysing the Dataframe:__ <br/>
-For this investigation a *Summary* Class was created in *analysis.py* to process summary objects that were instantiated throughout this investigation [F2*].
-Within this class there is an instance method that writes the summary objects to a summary text file called summary_file.txt [F3*].
-Note: In the proceeding investigation Fig.4 to Fig.10 were generated and written to the text file using using method.
+For this investigation a *Summary* Class was created in *analysis.py* to process a summary object that was instantiated during the investigation [F2*].
+Within this class there is an instance method that writes the summary object to a summary text file called summary_file.txt [F3*].
+Note: In the proceeding investigation Fig.4 to Fig.10 were generated and written to the text file using the *Summary* Class.

 <br/>